How can you set up research data management from the start?

 RDM Requirements

-If you do research at the VU, you may be subject to the requirements for Research Data Management formulated by various parties.
+If you do research at VU Amsterdam, you may be subject to the requirements for Research Data Management formulated by various parties.
 Please check which requirements apply to your research project.

 Many funders have specific requirements for RDM.
 The exact requirements vary by funder.
 They usually include a Data Management Section in the project proposal and a Data Management Plan (DMP) after funding has been granted.
 As funding agencies invest financially in your research project, they often have demands concerning research integrity, data quality, data publication and reusability.
 As research output, data are often compared to a kind of public good that should be made available to the community for re-use if possible.
 Always check what demands are set by a funder before you apply.